Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 If I hadn’t communicated well with my colleague, I would have jeopardized the patient’s safety.

 You attended nursing school and did the NCLEX-RN to become a registered nurse because you want to care for patients.

-Hiring managers will ask you questions on caring for patients and their family members during an interview.
+During an interview, hiring managers will ask you questions about caring for patients and their family members.

 Below are tips on how to answer questions on patient care:

 Give me an example of a time you dealt with a difficult patient

 Don’t speak ill of either the patient or their caregiver.